 All education providers applying to teach international students need to be fit and proper.
-The Minister for Education is able to set extra criteria that a provider must meet to be considered fit and proper.
-The Minister is able to do this by making a legislative instrument, rather than having to change the ESOS Act directly.
+The Minister for Education and Training will be able to set extra criteria that a provider must meet to be considered fit and proper.
+The Minister will be able to do this by making a legislative instrument, rather than having to change the ESOS Act directly.